rgehrsitz/archon/docs/implementation/plugin-system-phases.md

 The plugin system represents a major platform feature with 10 plugin types, sandboxed execution, permission management, and extensive host services.
 To manage complexity and deliver value incrementally, we'll implement in 3 phases.

+> Status (2025-08-24): Frontend runtime, manifests, permissions, and discovery are implemented under `frontend/src/lib/plugins/`.
+Backend host services integration in Go is now the immediate next step (ADR-013 alignment), followed by UI integration and advanced types.

 ## Phase 1: Core Infrastructure (Foundation)

 **Goal**: Establish the runtime, security, and basic plugin lifecycle.